Jillderon/daily-deals/PROCESS.md

 ## Tuesday day 2 - 10/01/2017:
 - First meeting with the IOS group.
 - Desiging lay-out project - making sketches of UI.
+- I first wanted to used the Amsterdam API to load in activities and thing to do.
+But the API didn't consist of enough information about an activity and I had to skip my idea about 'discount deals'.
+One of the supervisors helped me a lot with working out my idea.
+I decided that companies can add deals themselves so I don't have to work with an API.

 ## Wednesday day 3 - 11/01/2017:
 - Setting up Firebase.
 Installing pods took hours!